brannerchinese/rc_study_plans/os_installation_and_configuration/os_debian_fonts.md

 I have been following https://www.blackmoreops.com/2014/07/31/install-fonts-on-linux/ (accessed 20170524).

+ 1. First, for clarity, I removed all other CJK fonts.
  1. Copy fonts to `/usr/share/fonts`.
 I am trying to use the TrueType [HanaMin 花園明朝 fonts](www.fonts.jp/hanazono/), so I have copied them into `/usr/share/fonts/truetype/hanamin`.
 Other possible locations are

     * `/usr/share/X11/fonts`